samfeldstein/notebook/content/notes/broadcast-address.md

 ---

 A broadcast address is a special ip address used to send a message or packet to all devices on a network at once.

+It's the highest address in the address block.